ALCTS 2014 Ross Atkinson Award nominations sought

 Association for Library Collections & Technical Services (ALCTS)

-CHICAGO — Nominations are being accepted for the 2013 Association for Library Collections & Technical Services (ALCTS) Ross Atkinson Lifetime Achievement Award.
-The deadline for nominations and supporting materials is Dec.
-1.
+CHICAGO — Nominations are being accepted for the 2014 Association for Library Collections & Technical Services (ALCTS) Ross Atkinson Lifetime Achievement Award.
+The deadline for nominations is Nov.
+15.

 The Ross Atkinson Lifetime Achievement Award recognizes the contribution of a library leader who has demonstrated exceptional service to ALCTS and its areas of interest (acquisitions, cataloging and classification, collection management and development, preservation and reformatting and continuing resources).
-Selection of the winner is based on the person's accomplishments relating to leadership, including, but not limited to: recognized leadership in professional associations at the local, state, regional or national level, with emphasis on ALCTS; acknowledged leader in and by the library community at large; significant contribution to professional literature; exemplary research in ALCTS areas; or recognition of achievements, e.g., awards, citations, etc. The award winner receives a citation honoring his/her contributions and a stipend of $3,000 generously donated by EBSCO.
+Selection of the winner is based on the person's accomplishments as they relate to: recognized leadership in ALCTS; significant contribution to professional literature in ALCTS areas; exemplary research in ALCTS areas; leadership in other professional associations at local, state, regional or national level; acknowledged leader in and by the library community at large; and recognition of achievements, e.g., awards, citations, etc. The award winner receives a citation honoring his/her contributions and a stipend of $3,000 generously donated by EBSCO.
 Nominees must be ALCTS members.
 Self-nominations will not be accepted.

 ALCTS is a division of the American Library Association.